 Mark Woodcock, European Account Manager at Bosch.

-The Bosch marquee at Silverstone was buzzing across the 4 days of competition with tech talks, table football and a Grand Prix simulator with augmented reality and virtual reality.
-This was all accompanied by a diverse team of Bosch representatives from HR, Bosch Rexroth and more, all available to discuss information about Bosch’s involvement with Formula student and to talk to about career opportunities.
-It give the student engineers a welcome break from building cars and competing, and they came away knowing a whole lot more about the world of Bosch.
+Last year, the Bosch marquee at Silverstone was buzzing across the 4 days of competition with tech talks, table football and a Grand Prix simulator with augmented reality and virtual reality.
+This was all accompanied by a diverse team of Bosch representatives from HR, Bosch Rexroth and more, all available to discuss information about Bosch’s involvement with Formula Student and to talk to about career opportunities.
+It gave the student engineers a welcome break from building cars and competing, and they came away knowing a whole lot more about the world of Bosch.

-The Bosch space was not only popular with the teams, but also with the public who had access to the event over the Saturday and Sunday.
-This was a great opportunity for young people to come and be inspired by the teams at work, and find out more about Bosch’s involvement.
+We hope that this years marquee will be just as engaging, not only for the teams but for the public as well.
+It is a great opportunity for young people to come and be inspired by the teams at work, and find out more about Bosch’s involvement.